Breadcrumb

 Title/Position

-Audrey Penningroth is a Master of Public Health student specializing in Epidemiology, currently completing her practicum at the National Resource Center for Family Centered Practice.
-Her research interests include chronic diseases, breast cancer, the gastrointestinal microbiome, and equitable healthcare for marginalized communities.
-With a Bachelor of Arts in Public Health, Audrey is on track to complete her MPH in May 2024 at the University of Iowa.
+Audrey Penningroth is Research Associate at The Center for Public Health Evaluation and Research.
+Audrey joined the Center after completing her practicum at the National Resource Center for Family Centered Practice.
+Audrey's research interests include chronic diseases, breast cancer, the gastrointestinal microbiome, and equitable healthcare for marginalized communities.
+With a Bachelor of Arts in Public Health, Audrey completed her Master of Public Health in May 2024 at the University of Iowa College of Public Health, specializing in Epidemiology.

 Haley Schneider , MPH